Sudo-Renan/shop-pet/README.md

 We analyzed and saw that this idea was completely 'un-makeable' and would just leave us to a loop of frustration and could offer a small or even none return so, with this vision we adjust not to a completely new thing, but to a thing original enough.
-By that moment this repo is here only because some pages were so well-made that it is worth to give another glance to (give a look to the adoption page), besides still some emotionals reasons to.
+By that moment this repo is here only because some pages were so well-made that it is worth to give another glance to (give a look to the adoption page), besides still some emotionals reasons.

 The original repo was made by rafahk2o that was one of our collaborators but is not working in the project anymore